Rayc940/ece5160-fast-robot/lab5/lab.md

 int err = dist - setpoint_mm;
 ```

-With this approach, the PID controller still runs at 164 Hz, but instead of using a stale ToF value for multiple loop iterations, it uses a continuously updated estimate of the wall distance between sensor updates.
-Since the ToF sensor only updates at 10–11 Hz, this extrapolation helps smooth the distance input to the controller and provides a more responsive estimate of the robot’s position.
+With this approach, the PID controller still runs at 164 Hz, but instead of using a stale TOF value for multiple loop iterations, it uses a continuously updated estimate of the wall distance.
+Since the TOF sensor only updates at 10 Hz, this extrapolation helps smooth the distance input to the controller and provides a more responsive estimate of the robot’s position.

-To evaluate the method, both the raw ToF distance and the extrapolated distance were logged and plotted on the same graph.
-The raw signal shows discrete jumps because of the slow sensor update rate, while the extrapolated signal fills in the gaps between measurements.
-This makes the estimated distance smoother and more suitable for high-speed wall approach.
+To evaluate the method, both the raw ToF distance and the extrapolated distance were recorded and plotted on the same graph.
+The raw signal shows discrete jumps because of the slow sensor update rate, while the extrapolated signal is more smooth between measurements.

 <p align="center">
   <img src="../img/lab4/freq_scope.jpg" width="80%">